Developer Tutorials

 }

-// Run the demonstration
+// Run the demonstrations

 if (require.main === module) {